-SECTION SUMMARY OF FUNCTION / POWER DELEGATED DELEGATED OFFICER Licensing inspector Customer services officer s.187(c) To consider and determine applications for Chief executive temporary authority Group manager environmental services Chief licensing inspector Licensing inspector s.208 To waive certain omissions Chief executive Group manager environmental services Chief licensing inspector Licensing inspector Customer services officer Limitations The delegations in this chart are subject to these limitations which staff cannot decide: a. consider or decide on any opposed applications, or applications subject to public objection b. consider or decide on any waivers that do SEAL reference document c. decline, suspend, or cancel any application or licence or certificate d. vary any licence without the consent of the licence holder e. reduce the term of renewal of any certificate or licence f. decide on any application that any reporting District Licensing Committee any application which the general manager environmental services decides should be considered by the District Licensing Committee.
+SECTION SUMMARY OF FUNCTION / POWER DELEGATED DELEGATED OFFICER Licensing inspector Customer services officer s.187(c) To consider and determine applications for Chief executive temporary authority Group manager environmental services Chief licensing inspector Licensing inspector s.208 To waive certain omissions Chief executive Group manager environmental services Chief licensing inspector Licensing inspector Customer services officer Limitations The delegations in this chart are subject to these he delegations in this chart are subject to these limitations which staff cannot decide: a. consider or decide on any opposed applicatio consider or decide on any opposed applications, or applications subject to public objection b. consider or decide on any waivers that do SEAL reference document consider or decide on any waivers that do not meet any agreed criteria within the SEAL reference document c. decline, suspend, or cancel any application or licence or certificate d. vary any licence without the consent of the e licence holder e. reduce the term of renewal of any certifica te or licence f. decide on any application that any reporting District Licensing Committee decide on any application that any reporting agency requests to be considered by the District Licensing Committee any application which the general manager environmental services decides should be considered by the District Licensing Committee.